 This wonderful children’s book for 5- to 8-year-olds will be available from 16 November for £5.50 including post and packaging.

-If you are a library and would like a free copy, please email with your details to firstname.lastname@example.org
+If you are a library and would like a free copy for the price of post and packaging (£1.75), please email with your details to firstname.lastname@example.org

 Part of the Reaching New Generations project funded by Arts Council England